Useful Notes: The Peloponnesian War

 - Athens was a democracy, but also openly imperial.

 - Pyrrhic Victory: The war weakend the victor Sparta as much as the defeated Athens.
-The true victor was resurgent Persia and rising Thebes
+The true victors wer resurgent Persia and rising Thebes and Macedonia.

 - Ramming Always Works: Truth in Television at its finest! …or is it?
 The scholarly community does not question that trireme warfare was a close-quarters affair, but the exact tactics utilized by the Athenians remain a debated.
 Tended to be played straight by Spartans during the Ionian War.